SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/js-alert-10-times-loop.png)
 We will learn how iterations (loops) in programming work in the chapter "[Loops](chapter-05-loops.md)", but for now, let's assume that they just repeat a command many times.

-#### Problem: Program, Which Converts Bulgarian Levs into Euro
+#### Problem: Program, Which Converts BGN (Bulgarian Levs) into Euro
-Let's have a look at another simple program that asks the user for an amount of money in levs (whole number), makes sure that what's been entered is a number, converts it into euro (by dividing it by the euro exchange rate) and prints the result.
+Let's have a look at another simple program that asks the user for an amount of money in levs (Bulgaria's currency)(whole number), makes sure that what's been entered is a number, converts it into euro (by dividing it by the euro exchange rate) and prints the result.
 This is a program of 3 consecutive commands.
 ```JavaScript
 let myMoney = prompt("How much money do you want to convert:");